TinderProfile.ai LogoTinderProfile.ai Logo

 Is it okay to use group photos in my dating profile?

-Yes, but limit them to 1–2 photos where you're clearly identifiable.
+Yes, but limit yourself to one group photo where you're clearly identifiable.
 Group photos show you have a social life, which is a positive signal, but too many make it hard to figure out who you are.
-Always lead with a solo shot, and make sure you're the clear focus in any group photo you include.
+Always lead with a solo shot, and make sure you're the clear focus in the group photo you include.

 How can I take good dating profile pictures if I'm not photogenic?